Miro0o/Docs-Notes/CS/🔑 CS Core/🧬 Computer System/Operating System & OS Kernel (Theory Part)/OS IO System/IO Generality (via Abstraction)/🛜 Network Sockets/Remote Procedure Call (RPC).md

 ### Standard Contact Mechanisms
 To let different clients access servers, a number of standardized RPC systems have been created.
-Most of these use an [interface description language](https://en.wikipedia.org/wiki/Interface_description_language "Interface description language") (IDL) to let various platforms call the RPC.
+Most of these use an ↗ [IDL (Interface Description Language) & Data Representation](../../../../../👩‍💻%20Programming%20Methodology%20and%20Languages/🪁%20DSL(Domain%20Specific%20Languages)%20&%20GPL(General%20Purpose%20Languages)/IDL%20(Interface%20Description%20Language)%20&%20Data%20Representation/IDL%20(Interface%20Description%20Language)%20&%20Data%20Representation.md) to let various platforms call the RPC.
 The IDL files can then be used to generate code to interface between the client and servers.

 > For more at ↗ [IDL (Interface Description Language)](../../👩‍💻%20Programming%20Methodology%20and%20Languages/🪁%20DSL(Domain%20Specific%20Languages)%20&%20GPL(General%20Purpose%20Languages)/IDL%20(Interface%20Description%20Language)/IDL%20(Interface%20Description%20Language).md)